H-Zeno/L-SARP/README.md

 ## Point Cloud Capturing and Alignment

-We need two point clouds for the scene understanding:
+We need two point clouds for the scene understanding: a low resolution point cloud captured by Spot (autowalk) and a high resolution one captured through a 3D lidar scan with e.g. the 3D Scanner App (iOS)

-### Prerequisites

-1. Update the configuration file (`configs/config.yaml`):
+Update the configuration file (`configs/config.yaml`):

    ```yaml
    pre_scanned_graphs:
      low_res: '<low_res_name>' # Name for the low-resolution scan (acquired during autowalk with spot)